Highlights Of The Pyeongchang Olympics Closing Ceremony, In Photos

 Martin Bernetti/AFP/Getty Images

 The Pyeongchang Winter Olympics concluded Sunday evening in South Korea.
-The closing ceremony saw fewer athletes than the opening event 17 days ago — some Olympians have already gone home — but didn't stint on pageantry, K-pop and expressions of hope for peace between the two Koreas.
+The closing ceremony saw fewer athletes than the opening event 17 days ago — some Olympians have already gone home — but didn't skimp on pageantry, K-pop and expressions of hope for peace between the two Koreas.

 Wang Zhao/AFP/Getty Images